questionlp/api.wwdt.me/API Design.md

   Retrieve guest ID, slug, name and list of appearances for the requested guest ID

-* /guests/all

-  Retrieve guest ID, slug and name for all available guests

-* /guests/all/details

-  **(Authenticated)** Retrieve guest ID, slug, name and list of appearances for all available guests

 ### Hosts

+* /hosts

+  Retrieve host ID, slug, name and gender for all available hosts

 * /hosts/`:id`